Estimated reading time: 3 minutes

 - One state has 10+ prison education programs

-PSP is seeking to bring awareness to the vast discrepancies among the states, while also providing college education in prisons and igniting policy change.
+PSP seeks to bring awareness to the vast discrepancies among the states while providing college education in prisons and igniting policy change.
 Leading the charge are Kaia Stern and Bruce Western, who launched the PSP at Harvard University.

 Western, a Harvard University Professor of Sociology, Distinguished Visiting Research Professor at the University of Queensland, and Visiting Professor at Columbia University, holds a BA and Ph.D.
 (Sociology).
-His work is focused on economic inequality and the burgeoning American prison population.
-Some of his findings can be seen in his book, Punishment, and Inequality in America.
+His work focuses on economic inequality and the burgeoning American prison population.
+Some of his findings are presented in his book, Punishment, and Inequality in America.

-Stern and Western use the PSP platform to further work its Transformative Justice Program (TJP), which is operated in partnership with Harvard’s Charles Hamilton Houston Institute for Race & Justice, the Harvard Graduate School of Education’s Office of Student Affairs, and the Diversity and Inclusion Program.
+Stern and Western use the PSP platform to further work its Transformative Justice Program (TJP), which operates in partnership with Harvard’s Charles Hamilton Houston Institute for Race & Justice, the Harvard Graduate School of Education’s Office of Student Affairs, and the Diversity and Inclusion Program.

 TJP hosts public forums, provides training sessions in and out of prison, shows films, and puts on a monthly student working lunch.
 During these sessions, topics are discussed about the social reasons behind America’s incarceration issues.
 TJP’s goal is to “repair harm in relationships and change systems that cause harm.”

 What started as the idea of two Harvard students has turned into a powerful resource for teaching, research, and outreach.
-PSPs data helps us better understand the major gaps in higher education programs in prison across America, and the TJP uses that data to ignite life-changing conversations and action across the nation.
+PSP data helps us better understand the significant gaps in higher education programs in prison across America.
+The TJP uses that data to ignite life-changing conversations and actions across the nation.